 The Center for Sustainability Education (CSE) Internship Program employs students to work on projects to advance sustainability at Dickinson.
-CSE hires up to ten paid interns each semester and four in the summer, while also hosting academic credit-interns, research assistants, and volunteers.
-All of our paid internship positions also provide students with a transcript notation of their experience.
-Interns work an average of 10 hours per week for 12-14 weeks each semester.
-Check out this intern-produced video that highlights the CSE Internship program and some of its benefits.
-You can also see profiles of our current staff.
+CSE hires up to twelve paid interns each semester (10 hours/week) and up to four in the summer (40 hours/week).
+We also periodically offer 6-8 hour/week research assistantships.
+All of our paid internships provide students with a transcript notation of their experience.
+We also support independent research and project volunteers.

-- Biking@Dickinson: Management of The Handlebar (our campus bicycle co-operative), coordination of biking listserve, Bike to Farm Potluck, and bike storage.
+- Biking@Dickinson: Management of The Handlebar (our campus bicycle co-operative), coordination of biking listserve, Bike to Farm Potluck, Green Bike Program and bike storage.

-- Eco-Reps Supervisor: Manages 25 volunteer student leaders working to incorporate sustainability into residential life at Dickinson.
+- Eco-Reps Coordinator: Lead student, faculty and staff volunteer peer educators working to incorporate sustainability into communities at Dickinson.

-- Communications: Expanding campus-wide knowledge of sustainability initiatives through social media, newsletters, awareness campaigns and video production.
+- Communications: Expanding campus-wide knowledge of sustainability initiatives through social media, events, newsletters, awareness campaigns, tours and outreach.

-- Events Coordinator: Coordinating campus-wide educational programming surrounding Dickinson sustainability programming.
+- Media Creation: Coordinating campus-wide educational programming surrounding Dickinson sustainability projects and campaigns.

-PAID interns will be compensated based on commensurate job experience on campus and paid bi-weekly.
+- Compensation: Based on commensurate job experience on campus and special skills.
+Paid bi-weekly.
 Students who do an internship for academic credit will not receive pay.
 Work-study & non work-study students accepted.

-QUALIFIED students who have experience as a Dickinson Eco-Rep or as a previous CSE Intern will be given priority, but students of all majors with a passion for sustainability are welcomed to apply.
+- Qualifications: Dickinson students only.
+Experience as a Dickinson Eco-Rep or as a previous CSE Intern will be given priority, but students of all majors with a passion for sustainability are welcomed to apply.
 Previous interns must re-apply every semester.

-BENEFITS include research workspace in newly renovated Center for Sustainability Education, Kaufman 197, many opportunities for professional development and 24/7 access to CSE resource library.
+- Benefits: Includes research workspace in the Center for Sustainability Education, Kaufman 197, many opportunities for professional development and 24/7 access to CSE resource library.